Endometrial Cancer: Diagnosis

 A biopsy is the only way to confirm cancer.
 An endometrial tissue sample is collected

 by using a small flexible tube that is put into the uterus.
-The tissue sample is examined
+Suction is used to pull

 Dilation and curettage (D&C)